tinythings/logjet/doc/daemon.md

 - reconnects after disconnect using the last in-process forwarded sequence
 - source address comes from `--source` or `upstream.replay`
 - can optionally use TLS with `tls.*`
+- collector export can optionally use HTTPS with `collector.*`

 ### File Blast Replay